-In Cedar Rapids and Iowa City, companies are turning to phone interviews to start the recruiting process.
+Even before the coronavirus, companies used phone interviews to start the recruiting process.
 These tips are specifically for phone screens.
 See this resource for Zoom interviews (video calls).
 Phone screens or initial interviews are your first chance to make an impression on a potential employer.
 So it’s important to treat them just as seriously as you would an in-person interview.
 Especially because they determine whether the HR professional will advance you on to the next round.
 Below are some tips to help perfect your phone interview skills and help you land that job.

 Just like with a face-to-face interview, it’s imperative to be as prepared as possible for a phone interview.
 Schedule your phone interview when you know you’ll be free and able to take the call in a quiet space.
 This needs to be a distraction-free zone.
-Have a copy of your resume, cover letter and original job description on hand.
+Have a copy of your resume, cover letter, and the job description on hand.
 Read the job description thoroughly and prepare anecdotes for when you’ve performed the listed duties.
 It’s also helpful to have information about the company, the person you’re interviewing with and a list of potential questions.

 The more research you do on the industry, the company and the specific people you’ll be meeting with the better impression you’ll make.

 Recap Your Job History

 Think through your chronological work history prior to the interview to bring up potential relevant work dates should you need to.
 The phone screener or interviewer may want to discuss the length of employment you’ve had at certain companies, or ask for explanations for work gaps.
 Be ready to provide accurate dates.
 If your work history doesn’t match up, it may be a red flag to the person on the other end of the call.